Court of Appeals Upholds Trial Court Order Confirming Appraisal of Buyout InterestNov 14th, 2012 | By Douglas Melcher | Category: Case Notes

 Second, the Court of Appeals considered whether the trial court erred in instructing the appraiser to value the property as a leased fee interest.
 Id. at 15-17.
 It concluded that the operating agreement provided that the buyout price was to be determined by fair market value and that “[a]n assessment of the fair market value of the [subject] property at the time of the buy-out — what a willing buyer would pay a willing seller having knowledge of the relevant facts — must incorporate the lease.”
 Id. at 17.
 It therefore ruled that “[i]t was appropriate . . . for the trial court to instruct the . . . appraiser to use the leased fee interest in determining the fair market value of the [subject] property.”
 Id.

 Third, the Court of Appeals considered whether the trial court erred in denying Adkins’ request for discovery of certain financial documents and agreements.
 Id. at 18-20.
 It stated that, pursuant to Super.
 Ct.
 Civ.
 R. 70-I(b), proceedings to confirm an appraisal are summary and discovery is permitted only upon a showing of good cause.
 Id. at 18.
 The Court of Appeals concluded that the record did not show good cause; specifically, the record did not show that the financial documents and agreements sought by Adkins would be relevant to the valuation of the subject property (at the time of buyout), that the appraiser lacked any information or documents required to perform the appraisal, or that denial of the discovery request caused any “undue hardship or injustice.”
 Id. at 19-20.
 Accordingly, the Court of Appeals ruled that the trial court did not abuse its discretion in denying the discovery request.
 Id.

 Finding no error, the Court of Appeals upheld the trial court’s judgment.
 Id. at 20.
-To retrieve an electronic copy of the published opinion from the Court of Appeal’s website, click here.
+To view the Court of Appeal’s opinion, click here.